 - Picnic table and lounge chairs

-- An individual fire pit
+- A propane fire pit (propane included)

 - Common service buildings with flush toilets, water taps, fridges and freezers